geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 You see what I mean?
 Currently, uop.const on a lowerer has src of nothing.
 If I give it a src of view, it has to also merge views and do movement ops.
-It works, but does this break the abstraction of...
+It works, but does this break the abstraction of..

 **Geohot** [00:04:12]
 I'm fine with const not having a shape.